nodejs/node/deps/npm/README.md

 Be sure to include *all* of the output from the npm command that didn't work as expected.
 The `npm-debug.log` file is also helpful to provide.

 You can also look for isaacs in #node.js on irc://irc.freenode.net.
-He will no doubt tell you to put the output in a gist or email.
+She will no doubt tell you to put the output in a gist or email.

 ## SEE ALSO